mohammedDehairy/MDePubReader/README.md

 - initialize MDePubReaderViewController with MDePubReaderViewController_iPhone xib file if you are using it in iphone or MDePubReaderViewController_iPad if you are using it in iPad.

--set _strFileName property of the MDePubReaderViewController instance to the ePub file name in the bundle
+- set _strFileName property of the MDePubReaderViewController instance to the ePub file name in the bundle

 - if the ePub file is in the documents Directory of the app set the MDePubReaderViewController FileInDocumentsDirectory Property to yes ,and set the _strFileName property to the ePub file path in the Documents directory